-Prohibition on fires in open air (section 52) In addition to the trigger three where we consider that fire de We will use forecast data inclu- humidity, Fine Fuels Moisture We will communicate this to o schedule. anger conditions are very hig uding elevated temperatures Code (FFMC) to predict the gh or extreme. s, strong winds, low se events.
-Prohibitions or restrictions on activities (section 52) In addition to the above trigger thresholds for changing fire seasons, there will be days where we consider that fire danger conditions are very high or extreme.
+Prohibition on fires in open air (section 52)

+In addition to the trigger thresholds for changing fire seasons, there will be days where we consider that fire danger conditions are very high or extreme.

 We will use forecast data including elevated temperatures, strong winds, low humidity, Fine Fuels Moisture Code (FFMC) to predict these events.

+We will communicate this to communities and stakeholders as per the stakeholder schedule.

+Prohibitions or restrictions on activities (section 52)

+In addition to the above trigger thresholds for changing fire seasons, there will be days where we consider that fire danger conditions are very high or extreme.

+We will use forecast data including elevated temperatures, strong winds, low humidity, Fine Fuels Moisture Code (FFMC) to predict these events.

+We may prohibit activities on these days which have the potential to produce sparks, farming operations such as land clearing and discing, grinding/welding, roadside mowing, steam and traction operations, forestry operations and automatic reset on power lines may be prohibited.

+We will communicate this to communities and stakeholders as per the stakeholder plan.

+Representative Remote Automated Weather Station

+The Remote Automated Weather Stations (RAWS) used to determine whether we have reached the trigger thresholds are:

+Tihoi National Park Township Rotoaira

+Taupo Hautū Athol

+Tahorakuri Matea

-We may prohibit activities on farming operations such as lan mowing, steam and traction of power lines may be prohibited We will communicate this to of plan. nd clearing and discing, grind operations, forestry operatio d. ding/welding, roadside ns and automatic reset on Representative Remote Automated The Remote Automated Weat have reached the trigger three o determine whether we Weather Station Tihoi National Park Township Rotoaira Таиро Hautū Athol Tahorakuri Matea Considerations are given to an average reading across all 8 weather stations as all trend consistently across the zone.
-We will consider the forecast season for these locations when de claring or revoking a fire
+Considerations are given to an average reading across all 8 weather stations as all trend consistently across the zone.

+We will consider the forecast for these locations when declaring or revoking a fire season